-The centre has dedicated their research to studying different breeds of camel including their health, psychology, eating habits and healing properties of their milk too.
+The centre has dedicated its research to studying different breeds of camel including their health, psychology, eating habits, and healing properties of their milk too.
 This is to further understand and protect them.

 Unfortunately, due to the harsh conditions of the desert, camels are prone to skin diseases so here they get the help they need.